How much do you know about mortgage trusts? Have you considered investing in one yourself?

-A mortgage trust pools investor’s money for lending to borrowers as mortgages over property.
-This may be property that already exists, or money may be lent to a borrower undertaking property development.
-In return for investing money, investors receive a regular income called a “distribution” from the interest paid by borrowers, cash and other investments held by the trust.
+In return for investing, investors receive a regular income called a distribution from the interest paid by borrowers, cash and other underlying investments held by the Trust.
 Distributions may be paid half yearly, quarterly or monthly depending on the trust.

 When investing in a mortgage trust, there are two main types of trusts for you to consider, pooled or contributory trusts.